BOOK: “Trauma & Recovery”

 b.
 About Healthy Living

-• that we have options & what they may be
+• that in many situations we have Options & what they may be

 • how to live without constant crisis, abuse, anxiety